sf-wdi-22-23/modules-23/w01-controlling-the-dom/d1-homework/more-box-model.md

 }
 ```

-We would end up with something like this:
+... we would end up with something like this:

 ![display](https://i.imgur.com/zeD1f2m.png)

-> Note: Explain the styling in this image.

-## Positioning - Codealong (10 mins)
+## Positioning - Codealong

 Another CSS property, "position", can take `relative` or `absolute` values, among others.

 A page element with "relative positioning" gives you the control to "absolutely position" children elements inside of it.
 This might not be obvious to everyone - that's probably because this isn't intuitive, at all.
 Let's look at an example.

 ![css position relative](https://i.imgur.com/LRd7lBy.png)